rasamadeu/abelian-vlq/README.md

 ## Usage

+The repository contains a simple bash script that runs the pipeline explained in [Introduction]{# Introduction}.

 ## Issues

 Currently, the minimisation.py script must be manually updated to perform the minimisation step in the procedure pipeline.
 It would be useful to automate this step.

-Furthermore, this project is only prepared to deal with 2HDMs.
-However, there is no guarantee that for a particular set of values (n_u, n_d) the maximally-restrictive textures are realisable with Abelian symmetries in the context of a 2HDM.
+This project is only prepared to deal with 2HDMs.
+However, there is no guarantee that for a particular set of values $(n_u, n_d)$ the MRT are realisable with Abelian symmetries in the context of a 2HDM.
 It would be nice to allow for abelian_symmetry_2HDM.py to eventually determine the minimal NHDM that realizes a given texture.